Pablo Medina Velázquez

 Pablo Medina Velázquez (c.
-1961 - 16 October 2014) was a Paraguayan investigative journalist for the newspaper ABC Color in Asunción.
-Velázquez had been returning from a trip to Curuguaty when he was attacked due to his investigation into the illegal drug trade in Paraguay.
+1961 – 16 October 2014) was a Paraguayan investigative journalist for the newspaper ABC Color in Asunción.
+Medina Velázquez had been returning from a trip to Curuguaty when he was attacked due to his investigation into the illegal drug trade in Paraguay.
 Medina is one of many journalists whose lives have been put at risk due to their involvement into dangerous cases.
-Medina's death sparked social movements, such as #JusticiaparaPablo on Facebook, as well as memorials in his honor.
+Medina's death sparked social movements, such as #JusticiaparaPablo on Facebook, as well as memorials in his honour.

 Personal

-Medina had been working for the company, ABC Color, when he was investigating and reporting on drug trafficking in Paraguay.
+Medina had been working for the company ABC Color, investigating and reporting on drug trafficking in Paraguay.
 During his investigations, Medina had received death threats because of his closeness to various cases.
 Medina was not the only person in his family to undergo threats because of dangerous cases.
-Medina's brother, Salvador Medina Velázquez, was also investigating drug trafficking when he had died thirteen years ago.
-After Medina's death, seminars and marches were held in Asuncíon in his honor to remember him and his work.
+His brother, Salvador Medina Velázquez, was also investigating drug trafficking when he had died thirteen years previously.
+After Medina's death, seminars and marches were held in Asunción in his honour to remember him and his work.

 Career

-Pablo Medina Velázquez had been reporting on the drug trade happening in Paraguay when he was killed during a trip back to Asunción from Curuguaty.
+Pablo Medina Velázquez had been reporting on the drug trade in Paraguay when he was killed during a trip back to Asunción from Curuguaty.
 Medina is one of many journalists that have attempted to report on drug trafficking in Paraguay.

 Death

-Since Medina had been receiving death threats due to his involvement into investigating drug trafficking, he had been assigned police protection.
+Since Medina had been receiving death threats due to his involvement in investigating drug trafficking, he had been assigned police protection.
 However, he was not under protection when he was shot four times in the chest and face by two gunmen on a motorcycle.
 Medina's death is recorded as being around 2:30 p.m. on October 16, 2014.
-Medina was riding with two women, one of which, his assistant, was also killed during the attack.
+Medina was riding with two women, one of whom, his assistant, was also killed during the attack.
 The third woman, the assistant's sister, survived the attack and was the one who called for help afterwards.

-After his death, an investigation into the perpetrators was started and investigators have since confirmed that it was by order of the mafia running the drug traffic.
+After his death, an investigation into the perpetrators was started, and investigators have since confirmed that it was by order of the mafia running the drug traffic.
 Although the gunmen are still free, the leader who ordered the murder, Vilmar Neneco Marques, is currently in prison in Brazil.

 Context

-Drug trafficking in areas of Paraguay are intense areas of investigation and journalism for reporters.
+Drug trafficking in areas of Paraguay is an intense area of investigation and journalism for reporters.
 Canindeyú itself is cited as being a site of violent land disputes in the past.
 In particular, the case that Medina was investigating was of a very large marijuana operation in Paraguay.
 His killing has motivated the justice department in the area to investigate further into the drug trafficking crimes on the rise.
-The Secretary General of SPP, Santiago Ortíz, has come out and said that Paraguayan society is living in a state of narco-politics that will eventually destroy the social base of Paraguay.
-Thus, it is important that the country looks at these cases and attempts to further stop them.
+The General Secretary of the Union of Journalists of Paraguay (SPP), Santiago Ortiz, came out and said that Paraguayan society was living in a state of narco-politics that will eventually destroy the social base of Paraguay.
+Thus, it was important that the country look at these cases and attempt to further stop them.